n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.signl4.md

+---
+title: SIGNL4 node - n8n Documentation
+description: Documentation for the SIGNL4 node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # SIGNL4

 The SIGNL4 node allows you to automate work in SIGNL4, and integrate SIGNL4 with other applications. n8n supports sending and resolving alerts with SIGNL4.